-Since these sockeye salmon are line-caught, they will be some of the finest sockeye salmon available.
-If you’ve had our line-caught king salmon and coho salmon, sockeye salmon will have a deeper red color and a more robust flavor.
+Since these wild sockeye salmon are line-caught, they will be some of the finest sockeye salmon available.
+If you’ve had our line-caught king salmon and coho salmon, sockeye salmon will have a deeper red color, a more robust flavor, and a firm, lean texture.
 This robust flavor can pair nicely with more audacious seasonings.

 Sockeye salmon do not usually take hooks, so they are rarely caught on hook and line.
 If a hook and line fishermen gets 75 coho in a day, he or she might only get one or two sockeye salmon.
 We only get a very small amount of line-caught sockeye salmon in a season, so get these wild sockeye salmon portions while you can.

 Photo courtesy of Alaska Seafood.